pravj/kayak/README.md

 The package exports **KayakClient** class to use, it defines the following method.

 ```
-get_tweets(self, older_tweets=True)
+get_tweets(search_query, older_tweets=True)
     Returns an iterator for Twitter API responses (tweet entities).

     :param (str) search_query: Search query operator to use.

+    :param (int) minimum_retweet: Number of retweets (Default 1)
+        a tweet should have at least.

     :param (bool) older_tweets:
-    If True (default), it will return the iterator containing older tweets.
+        If True (default), it will return the iterator with older tweets.
         If False, it will return newer tweets on each iteration.
 ```

 Create a client instance.